Iceland’s New Scrubber Rule Fails To Address Spill Risks Or Black Carbon

 “Iceland’s new regulation to limit exhaust emissions with high levels of sulphur from shipping in Iceland’s waters is a positive step forward by Environment Ministers Guðmundur Ingi Guðbrandsson, but fails to address emissions of black carbon, which accelerates Arctic sea ice melt, and in turn accelerate the effects of human-induced climate change,” said Árni Finnsson, of the Iceland Nature Conservation Association.
 “The only viable step forward is for Iceland to completely ban the use and carriage of heavy fuel oil from its territorial waters, ahead of an International Maritime Organization ban currently in development to ban its use and carriage in the Arctic”.

 The scrubbers that are used to remove sulphur from the exhaust of the ship leads to the production of scrubber waste that needs to be disposed of.
 Usually, scrubbers are ‘open loop’.
-In these, the waste produces contain large amount of sulphur and other pollutants like heavy metals and polyaromatic hydrocarbons and is dumped straight into the sea.
+In these, the waste produces contain a large amounts of sulphur and other pollutants like heavy metals and polyaromatic hydrocarbons and is dumped straight into the sea.
 Another concern is that in case the scrubber stops functioning properly during cold temperatures or due to ice then the ships will continue to burn HFO and thus emit a lot of sulphur.

 Apart from this, there are two other threats.
 The use of HFO with a scrubber might reduce the emission of black carbon to some extent but will not eliminate the emission of black carbon completely.
 Black carbon when emitted into the atmosphere stays there for some time and is then deposited on land or water.
 When this is deposited on snow and ice, it speeds up the process of melting, thereby increasing the region that is exposed and dark ocean water that absorbs a larger amount of heat.
 It then leads to an automatic cycle of climate change which is started by humans.